Jean Montero

-Jean Claudio Montero Berroa (born 3 July 2003) is a Dominican professional basketball player for Valencia of the Spanish Liga ACB.
-He has previously played for CB Gran Canaria.
+Jean Claudio Montero Berroa (born 3 July 2003) is a Dominican professional basketball player for Olympiacos of the Greek Basketball League (GBL) and the EuroLeague.

 Early life and youth career

 Born in Santo Domingo, Montero grew up playing basketball and baseball and was introduced to basketball when he visited a court to entertain himself.
 He first played basketball with his cousin near his home, using the wheels of an old bicycle to make a rim.
 He started playing the sport seriously at the age of 10 or 11 through Club DOSA in the Villa Juana sector.
 Montero subsequently moved to Club Mauricio Báez, also based in Villa Juana.
 In 2018, Montero began attending DME Academy in Daytona Beach, Florida, where he averaged 20 points and eight rebounds per game.
 At the time, he also competed for NightRydas Elite at the Nike Elite Youth Basketball League under-15 division.

 After having success at the 2019 FIBA Under-16 Americas Championship in June 2019, Montero received offers from clubs in Spain and high schools in the United States.
 He continued his career with the Spanish club Gran Canaria.
 Later that month, Montero was named MVP of the Basketball Without Borders Americas camp in Medellín, despite being a year younger than the other participants.
 In late December 2019, he averaged 21.3 points, 4.8 rebounds, four assists, and 1.8 steals for Gran Canaria's under-18 team at the Valencia Tournament, a qualifier for the Adidas Next Generation Tournament (ANGT).
 He earned MVP honors of the competition after posting 30 points, six rebounds and seven assists in an 88–72 win over Unicaja's under-18 team in the title game.